Who can I contact for more information?

 The MMRRC at UC Davis provides technical services for all products and services obtained from it.
 We can be contacted by emailing email@example.com or calling 1-530-754-6677.

 How much are handling and shipping fees for live mice?

-In general, domestic shipments (U.S., not including Alaska, Hawaii, or insular territories) are subject to a $40 handling fee per live mouse shipment and $89.78 per crate used, and all international shipments (plus Alaska, Hawaii and insular territories) are subject to a $330.14 exportation fee (includes preparation of customs paperwork) and $179.56 crate fees per live mouse shipment.
-Special packaging requirements will incur extra fees.
+Domestic shipments (U.S., not including Alaska, Hawaii, or insular territories) are subject to a $40 handling fee per live mouse shipment and $89.78 per crate used.
+All international shipments (plus Alaska, Hawaii, and insular territories) are subject to a $330.14 exportation fee (including preparation of customs paperwork) and $179.56 crate fees per live mouse shipment.
+Special packaging requirements will incur extra costs.
 (Note: Mexico and Canada are international shipments requiring customs documentation.)

-A specialized courier such as World Courier or Validated Courier is required for shipment of live animals.
-Estimated domestic courier shipping fees are $600 and international courier shipping fees are $1,600, but please contact the courier directly for a more accurate quote.
+A specialized courier, such as World Courier or Validated Courier, is required for the shipment of live animals.
+Estimated domestic courier shipping fees are $600 and international courier shipping fees are $1,600, but don’t hesitate to get in touch with the courier directly for a more accurate quote.